linuxdeepin/deepin-manual/manual-assets/professional/deepin-compressor/en_US/index.md

 ### Extract Files

-On the Archive Manager interface, click **Select File** and then select a file to be extracted.

-Click **Extract** or **Extract to  /home/de/Desktop** to extract the files to the corresponding path.
-You can also customize the extraction path.
+On the Archive Manager interface, select a file to be extracted, right-click and select **Extract** or **Extract to  current directory** to extract the files to the corresponding directory.

 > ![notes](icon/notes.svg)Notes: When the file to be extracted is encrypted, you need to enter the password to open and extract the files.